 In 2016, Eddie Redmayne starred in the Wizarding World spinoff Fantastic Beasts and Where to Find Them following his success with 2015's The Danish Girl, further establishing himself as one of the biggest names in Hollywood.

 When Jay-Z released his 2017 album 4:44, The New York Times described it as "a stripped-down, strikingly exposed album about accepting responsibility as a grown man, husband and father."
 It was a landmark moment for Jay-Z, who also became the first rapper to be inducted into the Songwriters Hall of Fame that year.

 2018: John Legend

-In 2018, John Legend secured his EGOT—which stands for Emmy, Grammy, Oscar, Tony—with an Emmy for his role as executive producer of Jesus Christ Superstar Live in Concert.
-He is the first African-American man to ever become part of the EGOT club.
-And his marriage and family with wife Chrissy Teigen has only endeared him to the public more: They welcomed their second child, son Miles, in 2018 as well.
+In 2018, John Legend secured his EGOT—which stands for Emmy, Grammy, Oscar, Tony—with an Emmy for his role as executive producer of Jesus Christ Superstar Live in Concert, making him the first Black man ever to complete the set.
+He and wife Chrissy Teigen welcomed their second child, son Miles, in 2018, as well.

 2019: Lil Nas X

-Even if you don't listen to that many Top 40 hits these days, it's likely that you've heard of Lil Nas X. The 20-year-old artist, who became popular thanks to the video-sharing app TikTok, broke the record for most consecutive weeks at No. 1 on the Billboard Hot 100 with his song "Old Town Road."
-The country-inspired rap track, which features Billy Ray Cyrus, spent a whopping 19 weeks at the top of the chart in July, making Lil Nas X the one to beat for years to come.
-And for more surprising artists, check out the 17 Celebrities You Didn't Know Could Sing.
+Then a new artist on the scene, Lil Nas X broke the record for most consecutive weeks at No. 1 on the Billboard Hot 100 with his ubiquitous song "Old Town Road."
+The country-inspired rap track, whose remix features Billy Ray Cyrus, spent a whopping 19 weeks at the top of the chart, making Lil Nas X a bonafide star.